By Charles Hall | Accounting and Auditing , Technology

 If I am waiting on a plane, taxi, a friend, a doctor, etc., I have all my books handy for reading.
 You can even purchase my fraud prevention or SSARS 21 books (shameless advertising, yes I’m guilty).

 I love Evernote!
-It is my personal cloud storage, and at $70 per year for the premium version, it provides me with tremendous power.
+It is my cloud storage, and at $70 per year for the premium version, it provides me with tremendous power.
 All the research I have performed and stored is available everywhere I go.
-All the articles I have stored are at my fingertips.
+All the articles I have saved are at my fingertips.
 (And it is so easy to store information in this application.)
 At present, I have thousands of screenshots, websites, articles, presentations, conversations, books, pictures, and answered research issues.
-It’s my personal knowledge library.
+It’s my knowledge library.

 You can use this app to record conversations that are automatically loaded into Evernote.